2 athletic groups sign on for NC education board oversight - NewsBreak

 Davis said the education board can use its oversight authority to demand compliance with public access provisions in the memorandums.
 And the board has the ability to terminate an agreement if problems persist — something Davis said he would prefer to avoid for the students’ best interests.

-For now, the changes are bringing more light to high school athletics in the state, said Sen. Tom McInnis, a Richmond County Republican who helped shepherd the 2021 law through the General Assembly.
+For now, the changes are bringing more light to high school athletics in the state, said Sen. Tom McInnis, a Moore County Republican who helped shepherd the 2021 law through the General Assembly.

 Comments / 0